Volunteer and Intern in Peru

 Our projects make a significant difference in the communities where we work: although there is a strong middle class and some areas are highly developed, there are wide gaps in social equality.
 Nearly 50% of the population officially lives at the poverty level and many Peruvians, especially indigenous groups, survive on low incomes and with little human rights protection.
 Volunteers in Peru help address these issues through various projects, such as teaching English to children and helping local teachers improve their skills.

 Projects Abroad runs volunteer and internship programs in the Amazon Rainforest and the Sacred Valley.
 We also have projects in Cusco, a city that was once the most important of the Inca Empire.
 The country is around two-thirds the size of Mexico and was shaped by the Incas and the Spanish.
-Both Spanish and Quechua are commonly spoken throughout Sacred Valley of the Incas, as well as in through the whole of Peru.
+Both Spanish and Quechua are commonly spoken throughout the Sacred Valley of the Incas, as well as through the whole of Peru.

 “Peru is a magical spot: a melting pot of different cultures and a country of dazzling scenery, yet to be discovered archaeological sites and lovable people.
 Our volunteers form an integral part of the communities they live in, whether in the Amazon Rainforest or high up in the Andes.
 They engage with the local people and really contribute to the development of the country.
 Come join us in this land of variety and adventure!”